 That year Lella, let us not forget, was applying herself mostly through her own means, and the transportation equipment was provided and driven by her sister, her brother-in-law, and her partner Fiorenza.
 The fact that, between them, they were able to get by most of the time on their own in the European environment is a testament to herself and so many other budding drivers of the era.

 Her biggest feat of daring was when her entourage got themselves entered into the British Grand Prix in 1974.
 They rented a Brabham BT42 from Bernie Ecclestone for a tidy £5,000, that got them just about qualified for the race, but not enough.
 John Watson, driving the same chassis, was able to do times around two seconds quicker, and terminal problems with the driveshaft meant that Lella did not qualify.
-For a piece of trivia, her car bore #208 to match the medium wave frequency of Radio Luxembourg, and remains the highest number for a car entered into an F1 race.
+For a piece of trivia, her car bore #208 to match the wavelength of Radio Luxembourg, and remains the highest number for a car entered into an F1 race.